RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 7 Cups does not provide any support for the enhanced editor.
 Please do not contact 7 Cups support about it, because no one at 7 Cups can help.
 Instead, provide feedback to the author.

-### Acknowledgments
-The smiley icons are provided by [Twem<span style="color:red">❤</span>ji](https://twemoji.maxcdn.com/) and delivered by [StackPath](https://www.stackpath.com/)

-The fonts on this page are provided by [Google Fonts](https://fonts.google.com/): Raleway ("7 Cups"), Source Serif Pro ("serif"), Source Code Pro ("typewriter") and Shadows Into Light ("novelty").
-Source Code Pro and Shadows Into Light are also loaded by the enhanced editor when required.